-TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FMC ALIGNMENT (1) Total water withdrawn Thousand cubic meters (2) Total water consumed, percentage of each in regions with High or Extremely High Baseline Water Stress Quantitative (m3), Percentage (%) RT-CH-140a.1 p.46 Water Management Number of incidents of non-compliance associated with water quality permits, standards and regulations Quantitative Number RT-CH-140a.2 Description of water management risks and discussion of strategies and practices to mitigate those risks Discussion and Analysis n/a RT-CH-140a.3 p.6-11 Hazardous Waste Management Amount of hazardous waste generated, percentage recycled Quantitative Metric tons (t), Percentage (%) RT-CH-150a.1 p.46 Community Relations Discussion of engagement processes to manage risks and opportunities associated with community interests Discussion and Analysis n/a RT-CH-210a.1 p.20-37 (1) Total Recordable Incident Rate (TRIR) Quantitative Rate RT-CH-320a.1 - 2.
-Cefet Metrica Workforce Health (2) Fatality Rate for (a) direct employees and (b) contract employees Quantitative Rate RI-CH-320d.1 p.2; Safety Metrics and Safety Description of efforts to assess, monitor and reduce exposure of employees and contract workers to long-term (chronic) health risks Discussion and Analysis n/a RT-CH-320a.2 p.34-37 Product Design for Use-phase Efficiency Revenue from products designed for use-phase resource efficiency Quantitative Reporting currency RT-CH-410a.1 p.49 Percent of spend on the development of sustainably advantaged products (1) Percentage of System of Classif (1) Percentage of products that contain Globally Harmonized System of Classification and Labeling of Chemicals (GHS) Category 1 and 2 Health and Environmental Hazardous Substances Quantitative Percentage (%) by revenue, Percentage (%) RT-CH-410b.1 FMC has a robust SDS authoring process in place based upon the product composition, hazard profile of formulation components and product-level test data.
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FMC ALIGNMENT (1) Total water withdrawn The second of the second of (2) Total water consumed, percentage of each in regions with High or Extremely High Baseline Water Stress Quantitative Thousand cubic meters (m3), Percentage (%) RT-CH-140a.1 p.46 Water Management Number of incidents of non-compliance associated with water quality permits, standards and regulations Quantitative Number RT-CH-140a.2 Description of water management risks and discussion of strategies and practices to mitigate those risks Discussion and Analysis n/a RT-CH-140a.3 p.6-11 Hazardous Waste Management Amount of hazardous waste generated, percentage recycled Quantitative Metric tons (t), Percentage (%) RT-CH-150a.1 p.46 Community Relations Discussion of engagement processes to manage risks and opportunities associated with community interests Discussion and Analysis n/a RT-CH-210a.1 p.20-37 (1) Total Recordable Incident Rate (TRIR) Quantitative Desta DT CI 220 - 1 - 2.
+Cafata Matria Workforce Health (2) Fatality Rate for (a) direct employees and (b) contract employees Quantitative Rate RT-CH-320a.1 p.2; Safety Metrics and Safety Description of efforts to assess, monitor and reduce exposure of employees and contract workers to long-term (chronic) health risks Discussion and Analysis n/a RT-CH-320a.2 p.34-37 Product Design for Use-phase Efficiency Revenue from products designed for use-phase resource efficiency Quantitative Reporting currency RT-CH-410a.1 p.49 Percent of spend on the development of sustainably advantaged products Safety and Environmental Stewardship of Chemicals (1) Percentage of products that contain Globally Harmonized System of Classification and Labeling of Chemicals (GHS) Category 1 and 2 Health and Environmental Hazardous Substances Quantitative Percentage (%) by revenue, Percentage (%) RT-CH-410b.1 FMC has a robust SDS authoring process in place based upon the product composition, hazard profile of formulation components and product-level test data.
 Each product is classified for physical, human health, and environmental hazards following the guidance and criteria of GHS for the relevant country/countries of interest.
 As appropriate, the classification of our products is mainly based on product-level test data when available.
 Following GHS criteria, the classification for some hazard endpoints will be impacted by certain substance-level data only if present in the product above GHS-threshold concentrations.
 (2) Percentage of such products that have undergone a hazard assessment Due to the acquisition of products from various companies, the product-level and substance-level data used in the development of our SDSs is not available in a single system.
 Therefore, this data cannot be compiled at this time.
 However, a new authoring system encompassing all of this data is currently being implemented.